 For developers, we've built a Plugin SDK that allows custom logic to run natively on the platform.
 This isn't just webhooks—it's the ability to modify checkout flows, create custom upsell rules, and build integrations that feel native.

 For operators, we've focused on making complexity invisible.
-Smart payment routing, intelligent retry logic, and automated dunning happen in the background.
+Smart payment routing and orchestration, intelligent retry logic, and automated dunning happen in the background.
 You set the strategy; the system handles the execution.

 Making the Transition